Toontown-Event-Horizon/panda-utils/README.md

     * Defaults to copying from the workspace to the resources folder.
     * `-r`, `--reverse`: copies from resources to the workspace.

-### Coming soon
-* Reverse palettizing based on the image coordinates

 ## Programmatical usage
 Panda-Utils can be used programmatically.
 For any operations, a context must be created.
 The easiest way to create a context is by calling `from_config`: